Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: Appendix D. Derivation of the thermodynamic observables in the Majorana-Schwinger gas

 It is important to note here that the above is only true if we consider small, finite temperature.
 This term is interesting, because it implies that the entropy is non-zero for a zero-temperature system.
 This residual entropy term is discussed in detail in the main text of the paper.

-We continue into the two-dimensional Majorana system.
-As in the three-dimensional Majorana system, the zero-temperature chemical potential is identical to that of the fermionic system.
+We continue into the two-dimensional Majorana-Schwinger system.
+As in the three-dimensional Majorana-Schwinger system, the zero-temperature chemical potential is identical to that of the Fermi-Dirac system.
 For finite temperatures, we utilize the incomplete Fermi-Dirac function to find a simple equation connecting the chemical potential with the Fermi energy:

 This function is easily found with Eqn. \eqref{21}: